-EuroVelo.com - Aim and Contents
+Page 3 - EuroVelo.com - Aim and Contents

-The ECF has developed EuroVelo.com for people wanting an overview of cycling in Europe.
+The ECF has developed EuroVelo.com for people interested in cycling in Europe and either looking for inspiration or unsure where to find relevant information.
 The website provides overview information relating to each of the EuroVelo routes, including summaries of the sections through each country and maps showing the current status of each section.
 It also provides practical information for cycling in every country in Europe.